What happens if my lawyer’s firm is removed from the Co-operative Conveyancing panel ahead of completing my conveyancing in Clapham and Salph End?

-I'm converting the mortgage on my primary house to a buy to let mortgage with Aldermore and I will use the rest of the raised equity as a down payment on a second property.
-The neighborhood we are interested in is Clapham and Salph End.
-Will your conveyancers be able to act for the two banks and tie in the transactions?
+I'm remortgaging my existing home to a BTL mortgage with Barclays and I will use the ballance of the raised equity as a down payment on further property.
+The location we are looking at is Clapham and Salph End.
+Will your lawyers be able to act for the two banks and tie in the conveyances?

-Make use of our search tool on this site to ensure that the lawyers are on the relevant lender panels.
-On the basis that they are the solicitor should be able to connect the two deals but you should talk with you solicitor and communicate your expectations and needs.
+Make use of our comparison tool on this site to check that the lawyers are approved by both banks.
+On the basis that they are the conveyancer should be able to tie up the two deals but you should have a chat with you solicitor and specify your expectations and needs.

 I need to appoint a conveyancing solicitor for remortgage conveyancing in Clapham and Salph End.
 I happened to land on a web site which appears to be the ideal solution If it is possible to get all this stuff completed via phone that would be preferable.
 Should I be concerned?
 What are the potential pitfalls?

 As usual with these online conveyancers you need to read ALL the small print - did you notice the extra charge for dealing with the mortgage?